 Is it better to set a bank account online or in person?

-Setting a bank account online might be easier since you might get all the instructions in English and the procedure it is made to be easy.
-However, going in person with a native Japanese person might be better since you are able to ask questions and understand more about the services you receive.
+Setting a bank account online might be easier since you might get all the instructions in English and the procedure is easy.
+However, going in person with a Japanese speaker might be better since you are able to ask questions and understand more about the services you receive.

 How long does it take for my items to get shipped?